 9:30 am, Session 9 – Defining a Modern Science – Medema

-• Mary S. Morgan, “Economics,” in Theodore M. Porter and Dorothy Ross, eds., The Cambridge History of Science, Volume 7: The Modern Social Sciences (Cambridge: Cambridge University Press, 2003), pp. 275-305.
+- Mary S. Morgan, “Economics,” in Theodore M. Porter and Dorothy Ross, eds., The Cambridge History of Science, volume 7 of The Modern Social Sciences (Cambridge: Cambridge University Press, 2003), pp. 275-305.

-Lunchtime Breakout Session II – Teaching MBA/Business School Students – Brent
+Lunchtime Breakout Session II – Uses for HET in Teaching Beyond the Survey Course – Brent

 2:30 pm, Session 10 – The Origins of Macroeconomics – Hoover